TwitchNovel/Novel/README.md

  Urgh some people messed with my notebook while I was sleeping.
-Well ,let's go with a new beginning, I
+Well ,let's go with a new beginning, I guess